preespp/EC311-Logic-Design-Final-Project/README.md

 For FPGA Test modules
 1. We display time on 7-segment display; we have to change number of bits of an.
 2. We use pause signal along with timer countdown; we don't need pause button anymore
-3. We connect music background to output music, we connect
+3. We connect music background to output music, we connect game_logic with fpga_test to hook the input switch and button to check if the game logic works with the time_counter on FPGA or not.

 For Top Module
-1.
+We connect time_counter, vga_display, mouse, music, and game_logic to display our final product.

 Testbench files
 For the simulation test, to correct the mistakes of logic.